jewettaij/moltemplate/README.md

 https://sourceforge.net/p/lammps/mailman/message/32599824/

-To use LAMMPS and moltemplate, you will also need to install (and learn how to use) a text editor.
+To use LAMMPS and moltemplate, You will also need to install (and learn how to use) a text editor.
 (Word, Wordpad, and Notepad will probably not work.)
-Popular text editors include: nano, emacs, vim, gedit, xemacs, vi, jove.
+Popular text editors include: Notepad++, Atom, nano, emacs, vim, gedit, xemacs, vi, jove.
 A longer list can be found here: https://en.wikipedia.org/wiki/List_of_text_editors

 ## License